vortexmakes/RKH/doc/readme.txt

 \section rom ROM allocator

-For declaring an object that its value will not be changed and that will be stored in ROM, must be defined in \c rkhport.h the
+For declaring an object that its value will not be changed and that will be stored in ROM, must be defined in \b rkhport.h the
 \c rkhrom macro, as shown in \ref rkhp.

 \code